Regularisation Navigator

 • Identity: passport, civil status documents if relevant.

-• Background certificates if required by the specific pathway.
+• Background certificates if required by the specific pathway — from Spain and from your country of origin.

-• Work / income / ties evidence depending on the route.
+• Work / income / ties evidence depending on the route (contract, payslips, or proof of family unit).

 • Translations: sworn translation may be required for non-Spanish documents.